jonfodi/diode_pcb/docs/spec.md

 Zener is a domain-specific language built on top of [Starlark](https://github.com/bazelbuild/starlark/blob/master/spec.md) for describing PCB schematics.
-It provides primitives for defining components, nets, interfaces, and modules in a type-safe, composable manner.
+It provides primitives for defining components, symbols, nets, interfaces, and modules in a type-safe, composable manner.

 This specification describes the language extensions and primitives added on top